zmb3/teleport/rfd/00xx-pod-access-requests.md

 ### Limitations

 1. Difficult to extend to other resources such as namespaces, deployments...
+It's difficult to extend them because it would require special handlers for each resource type (unmarshal logic + filtering).

-    It's difficult to extend them because it would require special handlers for each resource type.
+2. Teleport must hijack every request that is targeted to endpoints without Pod names.

-2. Teleport must hijack every request that is targeted to endpoints without Pod names
+Methods to list Pods or delete Pods from a certain namespace must be tampered with to filter out Pods that the user should not access.

-Methods to list Pods or Delete more than one Pod must be tampered with to extract Pods that the user should not access.
+3. Might cause incompatibilities concerns while dealing with different Pod objects.

-3. Might cause incompatibilities concerns while dealing with different Pod objects
+4. If in the future Pod endpoints are moved to `v2`, Teleport needs to upgrade them accordingly

-4. If Pods endpoints are upgraded to `v2`, Teleport needs to upgrade them accordingly
+5. Difficult to support `kubectl delete pods --namespace {namespace}` requests.

 ## Option 2: Teleport will delegate access control to Kubernetes RBAC